LighghtEeloo/flow.er/README.md

 1. face: the name of the entity.
 2. bubble: a detailed description / note of the entity.
 3. symbol: whether it's...
-   1. A ordered / unordered list entry.
+   1. An ordered / unordered list entry.
    2. A todo-list entry.
    3. Plain.
 4. tags: a tag system.